 So.
 Richmond Transportation Connectivity Plan (SRTCP)

-Lina Velasco, Senior Planner
+Lina Velasco, Planning Manager

 In 2012, the City of Richmond was awarded a Community-Based Transportation Planning Grant from Caltrans (California Department of Transportation) to develop the South Richmond Transportation Connectivity Plan (Connectivity Plan).
 In coordination with the South Shoreline Specific Plan, the Connectivity Plan will identify key deficiencies in the local and regional transportation network and include specific recommendations to improve multi-modal connectivity between the City's Southern Shoreline and Central Richmond neighborhoods as well as adjacent communities including El Cerrito, Albany, and Berkeley.
 The City of Richmond is partnering with UC Berkeley's Center for Cities and Schools Y-PLAN Program to engage students from Richmond High School in the identification of community transportation issues and opportunities.

 The Draft SRTCP is available for public Comment.
 Please send comments on the draft to Lina Velasco, Senior Planner by June 1, 2015 via email at or by mail at Planning Division, 450 Civic Center Plaza, Richmond, CA 94804.
 Comments received after deadline will not be considered.

 Please visit the City of Richmond's "Notify Me" page if you are interested in receiving email updates for this project.
 Follow these instructions to subscribe:

 Enter your email address and then click "Sign In"

 Scroll down and select the list name "South Richmond Transportation Connectivity Plan"